 Both of these factors were influential, but it was the sense of call that was determinative.
 We sensed that God was speaking to our hearts about Oil City.
 We had heard people putting down the town and region for a long time, as if nothing good could come from here, as if this were a forgotten backwater.
 But we know that’s not how God sees any place in His creation.
 With God there may be small places in terms of geography, but there are no small places (or people) in terms of significance.
 When we looked at the natural and social landscape of Oil City and Venango County we had a sense that God wanted us to jump into the array of good that was already happening and also to launch some new good of our own.

 What launching our own good looked like to us was “planting” a church—Oil City Vineyard Church, (OCV).
-We began meeting in our house in August and moved into our current home in the National Transit Building’s Great Room in October.
+We began meeting in our house in August 2016 and moved into the National Transit Building’s Great Room that October.
+Eventually, we outgrew that space, too, and through the help of community members like Mayor Bill Moon and Jennifer Friedhaber, found our new home at the Oil City YWCA.
 Our hope is that we can not only reach up to God but also reach out to each other and our community.
 More than that, we hope and pray that we can be faithful over the long haul.
 There are certainly issues facing our town, but there are a host of community members dreaming up creative solutions to address them and there is a God whose heart beats with the rhythm of redemption.
 Sometimes I think I can almost feel synergy growing under our feet.
 We are excited to be part of all of this, to thrive and encourage others to thrive here—in Oil City and Venango County.

 You can learn more about Charlie, Aimee, and Oil City Vineyard by checking out www.oilcityvineyard.org.